-• In 2021, BlueOval SK (a joint venture between Ford Motor Co. and SK On) announced a \$5.8 billion investment to build two battery manufacturing plants in Glendale, which is expected to create 5,000 new jobs.
+In 2021, BlueOval SK (a joint venture between Ford Motor Co. and SK On) announced a \$5.8 billion investment to build two battery manufacturing plants in Glendale, which is expected to create 5,000 new jobs.
 This is the largest individual project and job-creation announcement in Kentucky's history.
-Once operational, these plants would qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) will also help create a domestic market for the batteries it makes.

 - o The first of the two plants under construction already employs 1,000 people and is scheduled to begin production in the second half of this year.
 While BlueOval SK remains committed to its investments in the long term, the CEO has said that potential changes to EV incentives will "affect [the] rate of growth [in the market for EVs]."
 The policy uncertainty has contributed to the decision to delay operations at the second plant at the site. - Due to market slow downs, Ford will open up the battery park to Nissan to build batteries for its own EVs.
-Policy uncertainty contributes to these market slow downs, risking historic investments and new jobs in Kentucky communities. - The plant will create high-quality jobs for residents in the area, with hourly wages starting at \$23.50 per hour and company retirement match included. - o Ford has invested an additional \$1.2 billion into expanding its Louisville Assembly Plant for EV manufacturing. - In 2023, Envision AESC completed structural construction on its \$2 billion investment in an EV battery cell and module production facility in Bowling Green.
+Policy uncertainty contributes to these market slow downs, risking historic investments and new jobs in Kentucky communities. - o The plant will create high-quality jobs for residents in the area, with hourly wages starting at \$23.50 per hour and company retirement match included. - o Ford has invested an additional \$1.2 billion into expanding its Louisville Assembly Plant for EV manufacturing. - In 2023, Envision AESC completed structural construction on its \$2 billion investment in an EV battery cell and module production facility in Bowling Green.
 The 30Wh plant will create 2,000 skilled jobs for the region by 2027.
-Behind the BlueOval SK plant, this is the second largest economic development project in Kentucky's history.
-Once it begins production, it will qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) will also create a domestic market for the battery components it makes. - o Warren County is a designated Energy Community due to its level of unemployment and concentration of fossil fuel-based workers. - The total expected impact of the project to the local economy over the next decade is \$20 billion, according to Warren County Judge-Executive Doug Gorman.
+Behind the BlueOval SK plant, this is the second largest economic development project in Kentucky's history. - o Warren County is a designated Energy Community due to its level of unemployment and concentration of fossil fuel-based workers. - The total expected impact of the project to the local economy over the next decade is \$20 billion, according to Warren County Judge-Executive Doug Gorman.